ApolloAuto/apollo/docs/quickstart/apollo_software_installation_guide.md

 sudo apt-get install -y git-lfs
 ```

-For latest Git versions, the lfs plugin works automatically and transparentlly
+For latest Git versions, the lfs plugin works automatically and transparently
-along with the commands you have been very familiar with, such as `git clone`
-and `git pull`.
+along with the commands you are familiar with, such as `git clone` and `git pull`.

 But for old versions like Git 1.x, you may need to call it explicitly with
 `git lfs clone` and `git lfs pull`.